jinsheng-hu/jinsheng-hu.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Successfully earned the Bachelor's degree from Hefei University of Technology.
+Successfully earned the Bachelor's degree from Hefei University of Technology (Anhui Province).